angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 There are 2 conflicting needs at work in this deck.
-One is the need to see as many cards as possible, and the other is the need to conserve cantrips for use as a combo peice alongside Doomsday.
+One is the need to see as many cards as possible, and the other is the need to conserve cantrips for use as a combo piece alongside Doomsday.
 This balancing act gets easier with practice.
 Cast your Preordains first.
 Hold onto Brainstorms as long as possible.
 Remember that BW is a pseudo-cantrip into a Dd pile since it can get you a Draw4.
 Doomsday won't be your main plan in some matchups and then you can use